 Aftermarket dials are post-WW II items on metal plates that were meant to replace damaged originals, made by Swiss firms like LaRose.
 The tip-offs are 5-minute markings that are too cherry-red, and sinks with incorrect diameters and indistinct edges.

-These are similar to metal dials, except the patterns were raised, making them useful as a Braille dial.
+These are similar to patterned dials, except the patterns were raised, making them useful as a Braille dial.
 They were more popular in Europe, and relatively few American factories produced them.

 As watch patterns became more plain, the emphasis shifted to the dial in the 1920s.
 Patterns and raised numerals became common, and different fonts and multiple colors all emerged.

 Military dials from WWII had white characters painted onto a black background for clarity.
-Earlier versions used radium, a radioactive isotope that glowed, on the hands and numbers.
+Earlier versions used radium, a radioactive-decay isotope that glowed on the characters, the hands, and the numbers.

 Conversion dials allowed hunter movements to be oriented as open-face by relocating the seconds bit to the 3:00 position, returning the winding stem to 12:00.
 These began showing up after WWI, were usually made of metal, and could be railroad acceptable.
 They could also be found in a reverse configuration, making a left-handed sidewinder.